-I will be doing some book signing/talking sessions over the coming months, and they will be noted on this page of the blog as they are arranged.
+I will be doing some book signing/talks when ‘All or nothing at all: the life of Billy Bland’ comes out (in July 2020), and they will be noted on this page of the blog as they are arranged.

 Running Hard: the story of a rivalry

 Has the perception (and reality) of training/running hard changed over the years?
 I explored this theme in a discussion with Kenny Stuart and Ben Mounsey in Skipton on 27th October.
 It was a brilliant evening as Kenny and Ben are giants in the sport.
 Kenny ruled fell running for a period in the 1980s, and Ben is one of the finest exponents currently, but they have quite different backgrounds.

 As part of the 42nd International Snowdon Race I gave a talk, along with Kenny Stuart and John Wild, at the Electric Mountain.
 It was after the race at 3-30pm to 5pm on Saturday 15th July 2017.
 It was free to attend, with voluntary donations to Snowdon Giving.

 I held a book talk on Thu Apr 6th in Sheffield Library as part of the Multi Story Festival.
 I hope to also hold events: with The Little Bookshop in Ripon (TBC); in conjunction with Pete Bland Sports (TBC); and possibly with Abingdon AC.
 [Let me know if your running club, bookshop or organisation would like to host an event.]

 I held two book launches for ‘Running Hard: the story of a rivalry’, after it was published on Thursday 16 February.